 4. Japanese Wreck

-Bali dive sites are ideal all year round but divers typically prefer to avoid the rainy season during December to February.
-Besides the rain during those months, water conditions are generally not affected but it’s true that sometimes the visibility can suffer.
+The best time to explore Bali dive sites is ideal all year round, but divers typically prefer to avoid the rainy season from December to February.
+Besides the rain during those months, water conditions are generally not affected, but it’s true that sometimes the visibility can suffer.

-Between the months of March to June the water temperatures in all of the Bali dive sites are changing becoming lower and rainy season is over but after June the water temperatures can go as low as 16C (60F) which marks the beginning of the Mola season.
+The best time to visit is between March and June when the water temperatures in all of the Bali dive sites are changing and becoming lower, and the rainy season is over.
+However, after June, the water temperatures can go as low as 16°C (60°F), marking the beginning of the Mola season.

 Preferably and the best place to be if you are focused on diving is to stay in Sanur.
 A central located town in the center south coast of Bali which will facilitate easy access to all of the Bali dive sites.
 Staying in Kuta or Seminyak is also good but that adds an additional of 30 – 45 minutes to your daily travels while you save that time by staying in Sanur.